 It is crucial to have a genuine intention and cause when giving and helping.
 Why do you help?
 Why do you provide?
 Why do you share?
 Why do you support it?
 Why do you assist?
 The scripture says that in everything we do, we must put our hearts on it.
 Our intention must please our God Almighty.
 If these are what reflect in your act, then, bless your heart!
 You are genuinely doing the true meaning of charity.

 Charity at Lost

-It makes me lonely when I see people who take advantage of “Charity.”
+It makes me lonely when I see people who take advantage of the charity.
 Prominent men like Politicians, for instance.
-Most of them flash their names in school, communities, banners, even in TVs saying donated by “their Name.”
+Most of them flash their names in school, in communities, on banners, even on TVs saying donated by “their Name.”
 Some organized groups use children to beg for them.
-They even hurt them like blinding them purposely or cutting off their limbs to make them beg in the streets.
+They even hurt them by blinding them purposely or cutting off their limbs to make them beg in the streets.
 Some people plead for easy money.
 They don’t want to toil; instead, they want to get instant relief from necessities.
 Some help because they want recognition.
 A publicity service.
 Some help because they want the spotlight.

 What is your story?
 I love to hear from you!

 52Stirs.com respects your privacy.
 You can manage or unsubscribe from your subscription at any time.